incisrdg/BB510-610_fall_2025/README.md

 ➡️: link to the example structures

 ##
 🔮 There will be pop-up quizzes during the first five minutes of each lesson, not for grading, but to help recall the key points from the previous week.
-Highly recommend you join the pop-up quizzes, they’ll be fun!
+Highly recommend you join the pop-up quizzes, they will be fun!

 🍀 Pop-up quizzes are a fun way to collect some extra points in this course.